QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/iterative_methods_sparsity.rst

     using ApproxFun
     N = 10000
-    S = Chebyshev(-1.0..1.0)  # form chebyshev basis
+    S = Chebyshev(-1.0..1.0)  # form Chebyshev basis
-    x = points(S, N)  # chooses chebyshev nodes
+    x = points(S, N)  # chooses Chebyshev nodes
     y = g.(x)
     g_approx = Fun(S,ApproxFun.transform(S,y))  # transform fits the polynomial
     @show norm(g_approx.(x) - g.(x), Inf)
     plot(x_display, g_approx.(x_display), label = "P_10000(x)")
     plot!(x_display, g.(x_display), w = 3, label = "g(x)")

-Besides the use of a different polynomial basis, we are approximating at different nodes (i.e. `Chebyshev nodes <https://en.wikipedia.org/wiki/Chebyshev_nodes>`_).
-Interpolation with Chebyshev polynomials at the Chebyshev nodes ends up minimizing (but not eliminating) Runge's Phenomena.
+Besides the use of a different polynomial basis, we are approximating at different nodes (i.e., `Chebyshev nodes <https://en.wikipedia.org/wiki/Chebyshev_nodes>`_).
+Interpolation with Chebyshev polynomials at the Chebyshev nodes ends up minimizing (but not eliminating) Runge's Phenomenon.

 Lessons for Approximation and Interpolation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To summarize
+To summarize:

 1. Check the condition number on systems you suspect might be ill-conditioned (based on intuition of collinearity).
-2. If you are working with ill-conditioned matrices, be especially careful not to take inverse or multiply by the transpose
+2. If you are working with ill-conditioned matrices, be especially careful not to take the inverse or multiply by the transpose.
 3. Avoid a monomial polynomial basis.
-Instead, use polynomials (e.g. Chebyshev or Lagrange) orthogonal under an appropriate inner product, or use a non-global basis such as cubic-splines.
+Instead, use polynomials (e.g., Chebyshev or Lagrange) orthogonal under an appropriate inner product, or use a non-global basis such as cubic splines.
-4. If possible, avoid using a uniform grid for interpolation and approximation and choose nodes appropriate for the basis.
+4. If possible, avoid using a uniform grid for interpolation and approximation, and choose nodes appropriate for the basis.

 However, sometimes you can't avoid ill-conditioned matrices.
-This is especially common with discretization of PDEs and with linear-least squares.
+This is especially common with discretization of PDEs and with linear least squares.

 Stationary Iterative Algorithms for Linear Systems
 ==================================================